 “For that fight, I wasn’t working out.
-I would go to the gym and spar a couple of times, and then I went to Japan and picked up nine or ten million,” he added.
+I would go to the gym and spar a couple of times.
+Then I went to Japan and picked up nine or ten million,” he added.

-Those words mimick what Mayweather stated before he did similar to UFC star Conor McGregor.
-Therefore, Floyd can basically do what he wants to superstar fighters and pick up millions of dollars in the process.
+Those words mimick what Floyd Mayweather stated before he did a similar job on UFC star Conor McGregor.
+Therefore, Floyd could do what he wanted against superstar fighters and pick up millions of dollars.

 It really is an unprecedented time.
-When can any fighter manipulate fans over and over again without them even realizing what is happening?
+When can any fighter manipulate fans repeatedly without them even realizing what is happening?

 Is social media making fans dumber and dumber? – Who knows.
-But what we do know is that Mayweather could fight anyone he wants, even a 200 pound YouTuber.
+But we know that Mayweather could fight anyone he wants, even a 200-pound YouTuber.

-He can smash the living daylights out of him and take home millions of dollars.
-Boxing fans are well aware of this.
-It’s those who haven’t got a clue where Floyd Mayweather makes his paychecks.
+He can smash the living daylights out of combat foes and take home millions of dollars.
+Boxing fans are well aware of this – madness but genius.

 This fall, Floyd Mayweather will do it again when facing former RIZIN Featherweight title challenger Mikuru Asakura.